JoakimTeixeira/flexbox-gallery/README.md

 # What I've learned

-* Developed a image galley using flexbox, pure CSS3 & HTML5.
+* Developed a image galley using flexbox, vanilla CSS3 & HTML5.
 * Implemented interface with: @import, @font-face, box-shadow & flexbox funcionality.
 * Integraded structured images using background-image.
 * Added responsiveness with @media.